pingcap/docs/user-account-management.md

 > **Note:**
 >
 > For each Developer Tier cluster, TiDB Cloud generates a unique prefix to distinguish it from other clusters.
-If you are using a Developer Tier cluster, whenever you use or set a database user name, you must include the prefix (for example, `3pTAoNNegb47Uc8`) in the user name.
+If you are using a Developer Tier cluster, whenever you use or set a database user name or role name, you must include the prefix (for example, `3pTAoNNegb47Uc8`) in the name.
 For more information, see [User name prefix](/tidb-cloud/select-cluster-tier.md#user-name-prefix).

 </CustomContent>